Navigation

 Hard drives and other components are now better built, so wear and tear through daily powering on and off of desktop computers is no longer a consideration.

-Shutting the machine off extends the overall life of the machine by having cooling fans run less, pulling less dust and dirt into the machine.
-Less dust and dirt means both a lower operating temperature (so H/VAC works less) and less wear and tear on the system due to heat.
+Shutting the machine off extends the overall life of the machine as cooling fans run less, and thus less dust and dirt are pulled into the machine.
+Less dust and dirt lead to both a lower operating temperature (so H/VAC works less) and less wear and tear on the system due to heat.